ilankri/evaluator/README.md

 See
 https://www.playframework.com/documentation/2.6.x/PlayConsole#Running-the-server-in-development-mode
-for more information about development mode of Play Framework.
+for more information about the development mode of Play Framework.

 ### Start the server

-Open a terminal, go to the project root directory and type:
+Open a terminal, go to the root directory of the project and type:

 ```shell
 sbt run